Mary Boulding

-Mary Boulding (3 May 1929 – 11 November 2009) was an English nun, writer and translator.
+Mary Boulding (3 May 1929 – 11 November 2009) was a British nun, theologian, writer and translator.
 The oldest of three daughters, she declined a scholarship to Lady Margaret Hall, Oxford, and went to Stanbrook Abbey to become a nun.
 Boulding took her solemn vows in April 1952 after expressing her wish to delay her profession of vows, but this was remedied by the abbess Elizabeth Sumner who challenged her to theological endeavors.
 Her first book was published in 1973, and she joined the theological commission of the English Benedictine Congregation in the late 1970s.
 Boulding later undertook a six-month tour of the Holy Land, Australia, and Japan in preparation for the marking the fifteenth centenary of Benedict of Nursia's birth in 1980, where she addressed mixed audiences.
 She spent the years 1985 to 2004 living as a hermit before returning to Stanbrook in early 2004 and spending the final years of her life translating, revising, and travelling.

 Biography

 Early life and career

 Boulding was born on 3 May 1929 at 94 Kenilworth Avenue in Wimbledon in Surrey and was baptised as Mary.
 She was the oldest of three daughters of the Roman Catholic convert Reginald Boulding, who was an electrical engineer and radar specialist, and his second wife Josephine, née Branney.
 The death of Boulding's mother when she was sixteen made her responsible for her younger siblings.
-She excelled at Urusline school but declined to take up a scholarship at Lady Margaret Hall, Oxford, and went to Stanbrook Abbey in Worcester in September 1947, to pursue her desire to become a nun.
+She excelled at Ursuline school but declined to take up a scholarship at Lady Margaret Hall, Oxford, and went to Stanbrook Abbey in Worcester in September 1947, to pursue her desire to become a nun.
 On 1 April 1948 she was clothed in the habit and given the religious name of Ethelburga.
 Boulding took her solemn vows in April 1952 when she was twenty-two years old.
 After this, she described herself as "intellectually frustrated, stagnant, unhappy," and expressed her desire to delay her vocation until later.
 This was attributed to Boulding having insufficient intellectual stimulation, and was remedied by the Abbess Elizabeth Sumner who recognised Boulding's abilities and channelled her into theology.